- What ages does Just Right Academy serve?

 What kind of student will do best at JRA?
 JRA is designed for students who need a structured environment, clear expectations, consistency, lowered stress, more movement, multi-sensory learning and both remediation and challenge.
 Our ideal student will be able to function within a group without danger to himself or others.
 She may need direct teaching in social skills, and that will be provided.
 Within those limits, JRA actively seeks children diverse in race, color, nationality, religion, family structure, and socioeconomic background.

 How are students assessed at JRA?
 High stakes testing and grades are not part of our curriculum.
 However, students do need to be assessed in order to best meet their needs and to provide accountability.
 Students are given an individual math and reading assessment to find out where they are and what they need to learn.
 This assessment is repeated at the end of the year to document progress, both to the student, his or her parents, and (anonymously) to those who provide grants for our work.
 Teachers practice diagnostic teaching and are constantly tweaking and adjusting a student’s program.
 Yearly evaluations also measure progress.
 Students complete self-evaluations to help them assess their strengths, weaknesses, and progress.
 An end-of-the-year standardized test, Hewitt’s PASS test, is given to gather information and to satisfy state regulations.
+High School students take the Woodcock-Johnson, given by an outside tester.

 How much homework is expected each night?
 JRA does not assign homework to students below high school.
 There may be occasions when a child will choose to continue working at home on a project that excites her.
 Students may need to practice math facts and we hope every child will read or be read to every night.
 We hope that our students will use their afternoon time to play and to participate in activities that build competency and allow the child to explore their passions in music, art, and sports.
 High school students will have a limited amount of homework.